Pi-interaction: Supramolecular assembly

+π systems contribute to supramolecular assembly.
+Some catenanes feature π–π interactions.
+The major challenge for the synthesis of catenane is to interlock molecules in a controlled fashion.
+Stoddart and co-workers developed a series of systems utilizing the strong π–π interactions between electron-rich benzene derivatives and electron-poor pyridinium rings.
+[2]Catanene was synthesized by reacting bis(pyridinium) (A), bisparaphenylene-34-crown-10 (B), and 1, 4-bis(bromomethyl)benzene (C) (Fig. 2).
+The π–π interaction between A and B directed the formation of an interlocked template intermediate that was further cyclized by substitution reaction with compound C to generate the [2]catenane product.

+Charge transfer salts

+A combination of tetracyanoquinodimethane (TCNQ) and tetrathiafulvalene (TTF) forms a strong charge-transfer complex referred to as TTF-TCNQ.
+The solid shows almost metallic electrical conductance.
+In a TTF-TCNQ crystal, TTF and TCNQ molecules are arranged independently in separate parallel-aligned stacks, and an electron transfer occurs from donor (TTF) to acceptor (TCNQ) stacks.

 Anion–π interactions

 Anion and π–aromatic systems (typically electron-deficient) create an interaction that is associated with the repulsive forces of the structures.
 These repulsive forces involve electrostatic and anion-induced polarized interactions.
 This force allows for the systems to be used as receptors and channels in supramolecular chemistry for applications in the medical (synthetic membranes, ion channels) and environmental fields (e.g. sensing, removal of ions from water).

 The first X-ray crystal structure that depicted anion–π interactions was reported in 2004.
 In addition to this being depicted in the solid state, there is also evidence that the interaction is present in solution.